 - His favorite song is “Sitting on the Dock of the Bay” by Otis Redding.

-- Dr. Dungan loves to renovate old historic houses.
+- Dr. Dungan loves to renovate old historic houses as a hobby.

-- Dr. Dungan has two favorite patient memories.
-Early on in his career, he thought he saw a possible tumor in the back of a patient’ eye, although she had no symptoms.
+- Dr. Dungan’s favorite patient memory is from early on in his career, he thought he saw a possible tumor in the back of a patient’s eye, although she had no symptoms.
 The patient was a young woman with young children.
 Dr. Dungan lost sleep for weeks worrying about her and what the outcome would be.
-He is glad to report that after great treatment at Duke University she is now in remission and doing wonderfully.
-Also, “I remember one of my first few patients had an extremely high prescription.
-I worked so hard to ensure that her prescription was spot on, glasses were the perfect size, fit well, and were lightweight to ensure she would love them and actually wear them.
-I just remember this tiny, little patient sitting in my chair, about 9 or 10 years old, and doing everything I could to ensure she was happy with her new glasses.
-Fast forward to the time of this writing, and she now works at one of our locations and is looking forward to attending Optometry School next year!”
+He is glad to report that after great treatment at Duke University she is now in remission and doing wonderfully!

 Dr. Flores grew up in south Texas and received her Bachelor of Arts degree in Biology at the University of Texas at Austin.
 She completed her Doctorate of Optometry degree at the Southern College of Optometry in Memphis, Tennessee where she graduated Cum Laude and received Honors recognition in the area of Adult Primary Care during her last year of clinical rotations.

-Following optometry school, Dr. Flores completed a year long residency program with a concentration in the treatment and management of ocular disease at the William V. Chappell Jr. Outpatient Veteran clinic in Daytona Beach, Florida.
+Following optometry school, Dr. Flores completed a year-long residency program with a concentration in the treatment and management of ocular disease at the William V. Chappell Jr. Outpatient Veteran clinic in Daytona Beach, Florida.
 During this time she studied under retinal, corneal, and glaucoma specialists.
 She was nominated for and received a Blue Ribbon Excellence in Customer Service Award.
 During her last year of optometry school, Dr. Flores participated in clinical rotations in the Charleston area, where she fell in love with coastal living and all that the low country has to offer.
-She enjoys spending her free time on the water and exploring the outdoors with her fiancé whom she met in Charleston.
-She is currently a member of the American Optometric Association, South Carolina Optometric Association, and the Coastal Carolina Optometric Association.

-- When she has a Saturday off of work, she enjoys taking an early morning stroll on the beach.
+- Dr. Flores likes to spend her Saturday taking an early morning stroll on the beach.

-- Her favorite hobby is cooking but she is wanting to learn to garden.
+- Dr. Flores hobby is cooking but she wants to learn to garden

-- After having terrible eyesight herself, Dr. Flores decided to pursue optometry.
-She can relate to patients via her own experience.
-Her favorite patient was helping a young girl who had a very high prescription.
+- Dr. Flores’ favorite patient memory is helping a young girl who had a very high prescription.
 This patient shared with Dr. Flores how she was getting bullied by others due to her glasses being so thick.
 “Watching the sheer joy and self-esteem boost that she got when she put in her contact lenses was so great to watch.
-It was nice to be reminded how something so seemingly simple can make such a positive impact in someone’s life.”
+It was nice to be reminded how something so seemingly simple can make such a positive impact on someone’s life.”

 Dr. Mostert was raised in a military family and has lived all over the world from England to Germany and even Japan.
 However, he claims Columbia, South Carolina as home.
 Since his family moved there in his late teens he fell in love with the state and the people and always vowed he would come back.

-He graduated from Spring Valley High School and went on to attend Brigham Young University.
-He graduated with Honors and received a Bachelor of Science in Microbiology.
+He graduated from Brigham Young University with Honors and received a Bachelor of Science in Microbiology.
 He then continued to get closer to home and attended Southern College of Optometry in Memphis, Tennessee.
 He graduated Cum Laude and received the William Feinbloom Low Vision Award for his efforts in vision rehabilitation during his school rotations.
-He hopes to continue his studies in low vision and help those in the low country with vision impairments.
-When he isn’t looking at eyes, Dr. Mostert spends his time exercising, eating the fine cuisines of Charleston, and exploring the outdoors.

 He is currently licensed to practice Optometry in South Carolina and is a member of the American Optometric Association, South Carolina Optometric Association, and the Coastal Carolina Optometric Association.

-- His favorite patient memory was when neither he or his patient realized that she put a new contact over her old one.
+- His favorite patient memory was when neither he nor his patient realized that she put a new contact over her old one.
 “We both promised never to tell anyone… Until now.
 Whoops.”